The Bankrate promise

-If you want to know how much interest you could earn on a six-month CD, try Bankrate’s calculator, which is designed to help you estimate potential earnings.
-Six months may not be a long time, but it can be useful when it comes to staying on track with your savings goals or setting up an emergency savings ladder.
+If you want to know how much interest you could earn on a six-month CD, use Bankrate’s CD calculator, which is designed to help you estimate potential earnings.
+Six months isn’t a long time, but it’s enough to help put you on track toward your savings goals.

 CD yields tend to follow the path of Treasurys and may be impacted by Federal Reserve actions.
 However, once you lock in a yield, you can expect it to be consistent for the entire term of the CD — even if rates fall.

 Here’s what you need to know about using a six-month CD to your advantage.

 - Popular Direct: 4.50% APY, $10,000 minimum deposit

 - First Internet Bank of Indiana: 4.39% APY, $1,000 minimum deposit

 - Live Oak Bank: 4.35% APY, $2,500 minimum deposit

 - Bask Bank: 4.30% APY, $1,000 minimum deposit